|

 MEURIG:

-Variant of Welsh Meuric, meaning "dark-skinned;
+Variant spelling of Welsh Meuric, meaning "dark-skinned;

 Moor."